logo

 Laravel

 Use the official package.
-For Laravel projects the recommended path is captchaapi/laravel — install with composer require captchaapi/laravel and you get the HMAC verification rule, multi-secret rotation, replay protection, a Blade component for the widget, and a Livewire trait for native wire:submit forms, all pre-wired.
+For Laravel projects the recommended path is captchaapi/laravel - install with composer require captchaapi/laravel and you get the verify rule, a Blade component for the widget, and a Livewire trait for native wire:submit forms, all pre-wired.
 Source on GitHub.

 The hand-rolled snippet below stays as a reference for projects that prefer to vendor the verification logic themselves, or for understanding what the package does internally.

 The clean place is a custom validation rule.
-Put your secrets in config/services.php:
+Put your keys in config/services.php:

 // config/services.php